twodee/madeup/docs/reference.md

 {:.mup}
 ~~~
---- Let's disable this code for the time beiing.
+--- Let's disable this code for the time being.
 print pi
 nsides = 100
 print where